Taça Rio

-Taça Rio, or Rio Trophy, is an annual Rio de Janeiro football tournament.
-It is the second stage competition of the Campeonato Carioca, the state football championship in Rio de Janeiro.
+Taça Rio (English: Rio Cup) is an annual football tournament attached to Campeonato Carioca, the state football league in the Rio de Janeiro state.
 It has been organized since 1982 by the Rio de Janeiro State Football Federation.
+It has had different formats throughout its history.
+Since 2021, it has been played between clubs that finished 5th to 8th in the Taça Guanabara.

 Vasco da Gama is the most successful club in the tournament's history, having won the title eleven times.